Farama-Foundation/momaland/docs/environments/momultiwalker_stability.md

 - Penalty for agent falling. `[-110, 0]`
 - Penalty for the package falling. `[-100, 0]`
 and the second value contains:
-- The tipping angle of the package. `[-15.67, 0]` (practical estimate) The low bound is the cases when the package tips 90 degrees in either direction, which is impossible in practice.
+- A penalty based on the change of angle of the package, to avoid shaking the package. `[-0.01567, 0]`

 ## Episode Termination
 The episode is terminated if the package is dropped.
 If `terminate_on_fall` is `True` (default), then environment is terminated if a single agent falls even if the package is still alive.